zzzprojects/docs/dapper-plus.net/pages/documentations/options.md

 ---
 Title: 100+ Options to Improve Flexibility in Your Data Saving Operations
 MetaDescription: 100+ Options to Improve Flexibility in Your Data Saving Operations
-LastMod: 2024-09-21
+LastMod: 2025-04-16
 ---

-# 100+ Options to Add Flexibility to Your Data Saving Operations
+# 100+ Options /n Add Flexibility to Your Data Saving Operations

 Being able to save your entities quickly is crucial, but having the flexibility to save them **THE WAY YOU WANT** often holds greater importance, especially when using [Bulk Extensions Methods](/bulk-extensions-methods) and [Single Extensions Methods](/single-extensions-methods).